Optimization-based framework for low-voltage grid reinforcement assessment under various levels of flexibility and

 However, this statement comes with two caveats---First, the cost assumptions associated with grid reinforcements represent, at best, the status-quo.
 However, increasing demand for grid reinforcements due to rapid uptake of electrification may lead to shortages in material and personnel, leading to higher costs or even strict limitations in expansion.
 Second, spendings on grid reinforcement are in reality reflected by the grid planner to the consumers as "grid surcharges" on the retail price.
-This constitutes a dynamic interaction between the grid operator and the consumers, leading to higher long-term retail prices for the consumers in the uncoordinated paradigms.
+This constitutes a dynamic interaction between the grid operator and the consumers, leading to higher long-term retail prices for the consumers in the paradigms with high grid costs.
 This interaction is, however, not considered in this study.